0zdev/threejs_fontViewer/README.md

 A web-based design and debugging tool to visualize, edit, and optimize typeface files for **three.js 3D text geometry**.

-Load, live-edit, and save JSON or TTF fonts directly in your browser, bypassing the tedious trial-and-error cycle and accelerating your 3D typography workflow.
+Load, live-edit, and save JSON or TTF fonts directly in your browser, fast tool for accelerating 3D typography workflow.

 ---